Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Introduction

+The time-dependent Hamiltonian $\mathcal{H}_T$ mentioned previously is dependent on the total anneal time $T$; this parameter is also a parameter for Snapshot-QAOA that can be freely chosen.
+In the pure annealing case (with no noise or decoherence), the ground state energy is obtained as $T \to \infty$; however for Snapshot-QAOA with fixed number of rounds $p$, one must be careful as increased $T$ also means a larger Trotterization step $\Delta t \propto T/p$.
+Finding the optimal $T^*$ for any fixed $p$ is a non-trivial problem; however, we find that approximating the optimal $T^*$ with a simple heuristic allows one to obtain satisfactory empirical results.

-As a case study, this work empirically explores the behavior of Snapshot-QAOA on a $4 \times 4$ frustrated TFIM $J_1$-$J_2$ square lattice with periodic boundary conditions.
-We show that Snapshot-QAOA indeed converges towards the ground state of this TFIM with high enough QAOA layers $p$ (Figure \ref{fig:energy_vs_p_convergence_0_p_gridsearch_T}).
-This TFIM has known phase transitions where the ground state changes its pattern and we find that Snapshot-QAOA requires a larger circuit depth near phase transitions (Figure \ref{fig:p_steps_required_to_pass_accuracy_threshold}); however such circuits are still finite and achievable on near term quantum computers.
+As a case study, this work empirically explores the behavior of Snapshot-QAOA on a $4 \times 4$ frustrated Transverse-Field Ising Model (TFIM) 2D $J_1$-$J_2$ square lattice with periodic boundary conditions.
+We show that Snapshot-QAOA indeed converges towards the ground state of this TFIM with high enough QAOA layers $p$.

-Lastly, one additional benefit to Snapshot-QAOA is its ease of implementation: it can be implemented using most already-existing QAOA software packages and libraries with little to no source code modifications.
+Lastly, one additional benefit to Snapshot-QAOA is its ease of implementation: it can be implemented using most already-existing QAOA software packages, libraries, and circuit level instantiations with little to no source code modifications.

+This study is an extended version of a conference study that was published in IEEE QAI~\cite{snapshot_QAOA}.
+Code and data are publicly available on Zenodo~\cite{pelofske_2025_15293030}.